Skip to main content

 Item Cost

 Sometimes an incorrect cost is assigned to an item when issuing a deduction.
 For example, if an item's cost should be $2.40 and Target assesses a deduction for the item at $2.45, depending on how many items are part of the deduction, this can potentially add up to a lot of $ on a deduction.
 We're still working on the most efficient way to make this comparison.
-We're hoping to have it in app sometime during the first half of 2024.
+We're hoping to have it in app sometime during the second half of 2024 or first half of 2025, pending other priorities.

 How do I check validity in SupplyPike?

-Step 1: Click the Readiness filter on the Actionable tab
+Step 1: Click the Readiness filter on the Urgent or New tab

 Step 2: Choose Likely Invalid from the Validity drop down